DanillGodovan/troleybus-schedule/README.md

-# Trolleybus-Fahrplan-Anwendung
+# Trolleybus Schedule Application

-Dieses Projekt ist eine Webanwendung zur Anzeige von Trolleybus-Fahrplänen für eine ukrainische Stadt.
-Die Anwendung wurde mit Vue.js und JavaScript entwickelt und dient als Lernprojekt für Webentwicklung und clientseitige UI-Logik.
+This project is a web-based application for displaying trolleybus schedules for a Ukrainian city.
+It was built using Vue.js and JavaScript and served as a learning project to explore modern frontend development and client-side UI logic.

-## Funktionen
+## Features

-- Anzeige von Fahrplandaten in Tabellenform
-- Auswahl spezifischer Linien über Dropdown-Menü
-- Vorbereitung auf Integration interaktiver Karten via API
+- Display of schedule data in a clean tabular format
+- Dropdown menu for selecting specific trolleybus lines
-- Responsive Design
+- Responsive layout for various screen sizes
+- Foundation for future integration of interactive maps via public transport APIs

-## Ziel
+## Project Goals

-Ziel war es, eine benutzerfreundliche Oberfläche für Fahrplanauskunft zu erstellen und dabei moderne JavaScript-Technologien wie Vue.js zu erlernen und praktisch anzuwenden.
+The primary goal of this project was to design a user-friendly frontend for accessing public transportation schedules, while gaining hands-on experience with Vue.js and component-based UI development.

-## Technologien
+## Tech Stack

-- Vue.js (Composition API)
+- **Vue.js** (Composition API)
-- JavaScript
+- **JavaScript**
-- HTML / CSS
+- **HTML / CSS**

+## Educational Use

+This project was developed for educational purposes and experimentation with frontend frameworks.
+All data used was either static or simulated.